craigspaeth/griffin/README.md

 - Encapsulate UI state in is a big single immutable map
 - Data fetch/send over network APIs (mainly GraphQL)
-- Client-side "business logic"
+- UI "business logic"
-- `set` will trigger updates to an Agent storing the model state (a single agent on the client-side)
+- `set` is a convenience for updating a map, on the client-side it will trigger updates to an Agent that causes re-renders
-- Model functions return the model (from `set`) to
+- Model functions are `(model) -> model` returning an updated map for server-side convenience

 ```elixir
 defmodule App.WizardApp.ViewModel do